 Cooking food at a higher heat is considered an art form of sorts.
 If you get it wrong you can end up with food that’s frozen or raw on the inside and burned on the outside.
 But if done correctly, you can end up with a more flavorful steak or chicken breast.

-Unfortunately, not every type of cookware is designed for high heat cooking.
-But when you’re following a recipe and it calls for panfrying, sauteeing, stir-frying, or browning a dish, this implies that a higher temperature is needed.
+Unfortunately! not every type of cookware is designed for high heat cooking.
+But when you’re following a recipe and it calls for pan frying, sauteing, stir-frying, or browning a dish.
+This implies that a higher temperature is needed.

 Best Types of Cookware for High Heat Cooking

-Cast iron: Cast iron is often the go-to cookware of choice for high heat cooking and it has been for decades.
+Cast iron is often the go-to cookware of choice for high heat cooking and it has been for decades.
 It’s a reliable choice because cast iron can be used with an open flame.
-It can also easily go directly from the stovetop into your oven.
+It can also easily go directly from the stove top into your oven.
 It also offers above average heat conductivity and is more durable than most materials used for high heat cooking.
-For one reason or another, many people tend to steer clear of using cast iron, mainly because it can be difficult to care for, especially if you have no experience with seasoning this type of cookware.
+For one reason or another! many people tend to steer clear of using cast iron.
+Mainly because it can be difficult to care for.
+Especially if you have no experience with seasoning this type of cookware.

 As we mentioned earlier, iron is a type of reactive metal.
-This can cause some issues with the flavor of certain foods, especially when you prepare alkaline or acidic foods.
-However, when the pot or pan is seasoned properly, you won’t have to worry about this type of reactive issue.
+This can cause some issues with the flavor of certain foods! especially when you prepare alkaline or acidic foods.
+When the pot or pan is seasoned properly! you won’t have to worry about this type of reactive issue.

-Enameled cast iron: Cookware that’s made out of cast iron and coated with ceramic offers both the benefits of ceramic pots and pans and cast iron cookware.
-With the addition of the ceramic coating, you also won’t have to bother with seasoning the pots and pans.
+Cookware that’s made out of cast iron and coated with ceramic offers both the benefits of ceramic pots and pans and cast iron cookware.
+With the addition of the ceramic coating.
+You also won’t have to bother with seasoning the pots and pans.
 This style of cookware excels at retaining heat and can easily go from the stove to the oven.
-The coating on the cookware makes it non-reactive so it will not leach iron into your food or add an unpleasant flavor to your alkaline or acidic dishes.
+The coating on the cookware makes it non-reactive.
+So it will not leach iron into your food or add an unpleasant flavor to your alkaline or acidic dishes.

-Stainless steel: It comes as no surprise that stainless steel made it on the list of the safest cookware for high heat use.
+It comes as no surprise that stainless steel made it on the list of the safest cookware for high heat use.
 This type of material is dishwasher safe, durable, and non-reactive.
-These pots and pans are difficult to damage, have a nice heft to them, and are easier to clean compared to traditional cast iron cookware.
+These pots and pans are difficult to damage! have a nice heft to them, and are easier to clean compared to traditional cast iron cookware.

-Carbon steel: This style of cookware needs to be seasoned, just like cast iron, but it offers a lighter weight and is a more affordable option.
+It’s essential to seasoned this type of cookware ! just like cast iron.
+But it offers a lighter weight and is a more affordable option.
 It can also handle higher temperatures and can go from the stove directly to the oven.
 Many cooks choose this type of cookware over cast iron because it’s much lighter and it’s easier to clean.

 So, what’s the best type of cookware for high heat cooking?

 Most chefs will go with traditional cast iron.
-While it does require seasoning, after the process, the cookware is very easy to care for.
-Cast iron is also very versatile, more durable than carbon steel and tempered glass cookware, and it can withstand daily use.
-Decent quality cast iron can be pricey, especially if you’re interested in a larger skillet, however, you’ll find that the cookware’s versatility is often worth the higher price tag.
+While it does require seasoning.
+After the process, the cookware is very easy to care for.
+Cast iron is also very versatile! more durable than carbon steel and tempered glass cookware, and it can withstand daily use.
+Decent quality cast iron can be pricey! more so if you’re interested in a larger skillet.
+However! you’ll find that the cookware’s versatility is often worth the higher price tag.

-However, if you’re not a fan of cast iron or carbon steel cookware, then pure ceramic or ceramic coated cookware are both great alternatives.
-Both types of ceramic cookware also do not require any type of seasoning and are much lighter than cast iron.
+However! if you’re not a fan of cast iron or carbon steel cookware.
+Then pure ceramic or ceramic coated cookware are both great alternatives.
+Both types of ceramic cookware do not require any type of seasoning! and are much lighter than cast iron.

 What is the Best Cookware Material?

 This will depend on what you’re cooking.
-If you want to cook at a higher temperature, then cast iron, ceramic coated cast iron, and carbon steel are all great choices.
-If you want durable cookware that’s heat efficient and designed to cook your food evenly and to perfection each and every time, then go with what the pros commonly use and that’s copper.
+If you want to cook at a higher temperature! then cast iron, ceramic coated cast iron, and carbon steel are all great choices.
+So you need durable cookware? heat efficient and designed to cook your food evenly! and to perfection each and every time?
+Then go with what the pros commonly use and that’s copper!